-5. Add books to your student's reading list
+5. Add books to the student's reading list

-You can print or email your student's custom book list.
+You can print or email the student's custom book list.

-Should your student try to read books outside of his or her Lexile range?
+Should a student try to read books outside of his or her Lexile range?

-Your student can read books that are above or below his or her Lexile range.
-However, books that are below your student's Lexile range may offer little challenge in terms of new vocabulary and complex grammatical structure.
+A student can read books that are above or below his or her Lexile range.
+However, books that are below a student's Lexile range may offer little challenge in terms of new vocabulary and complex grammatical structure.
 Similarly, books that are above his or her Lexile range may be too challenging and discourage the reader.